Summary

 Why it's important

-If a service moves between channels, for example, email, contact centres, paper forms or in person, and you bring those different channels together, you can design an experience that reduces friction for users.
+If a service moves between channels, for example, email, contact centres, paper forms, or in person, and you bring those different channels together, you can design an experience that reduces friction for users.

 Understanding where your user needs fit into wider journeys can help to solve a whole problem for users.